Andreansx/Networking-lab/projects/08-mtcna-lab-2/readme.md

 Management access for Home Routers and ISP Central Router is only possible from dedicated ISP Management Network.

 > [!NOTE]
 > Here are full configurations for the Routers.
+Just click on the triangle symbol to extend them.
-> However if you want to see more how I did all that you can check below.
+> However if you want to see more how I did all that you can check farther below.

 <details>
-<summary>CHR0 Configuration</summary>
+<summary>**CHR0 Configuration**</summary>

 ```rsc
 # 2025-08-11 15:44:25 by RouterOS 7.19.4